MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-web-app-node-edit-profile-prepare-app.md

 ## Update the client web app

-Add the following files to your Node.js client we app (*1-Authentication/7-edit-profile-with-mfa-express/App/* directory):
+Add the following files to your Node.js client we app (*App* directory):
 - Create *views/gatedUpdateProfile.hbs* and *views/updateProfile.hbs*.
 - Create *fetch.js*.